dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 This allows the ID to be unique within both the provider and the target framework.

-## Graph/Project System Interaction

-The direct dependencies of a project will often bring in a number of transitive dependencies.
-For example, you may have a direct dependency on a NuGet package via a `PackageReference` element in the project file.
-That package causes transitive dependencies on the assemblies and analyzers within it as well as other packages it depends on.
-A `ProjectReference` may add transitive dependencies on other projects and packages.
-These dependencies form a directed graph and as such we can't properly represent them via `IProjectTree`s.

-Also, the set of transitive dependencies may be very large, potentially much larger than the set of direct dependencies.
-For memory reasons we don't want to realize the full graph "up front".

-At the same time the user can only interact with these items in a very limited way&mdash;there's no way for them to delete an individual assembly brought in by a NuGet package for example.

-These requirements lead us to represent transitive dependencies as `Microsoft.VisualStudio.GraphModel.GraphNode`s.

-### DependenciesGraphProvider

-The primary connection point between the Graph Nodes and the Project System is the [`DependenciesGraphProvider`][DependenciesGraphProvider] class, via the `IGraphProvider` interface.
-It is directly responsible for the following:

-1. Specifying which graph operations it supports, via the `GetCommands` property.
-The only supported standard command is `GraphCommandDefinition.Contains` which is used to find the children of a given graph node.
-2. Delegate the actual implementation of graph operations to various [`IDependenciesGraphActionHandler`][IDependenciesGraphActionHandler]s via the `BeginGetGraphData` method.
-3. Handle the low-level mechanics of adding and removing nodes from the graph via its [`IDependenciesGraphBuilder`][IDependenciesGraphBuilder] implementation.

-### Generating new `GraphNode`s

-New `GraphNode`s are added to the graph as a result of operations initiated by the user.

-For example, when the user expands a NuGet package node:

-1. The `IGraphProvider.BeginGetGraphData` implementation in [`DependenciesGraphProvider`][DependenciesGraphProvider] is called with an `IGraphContext` describing the current graph, the input node (e.g. the node for the NuGet Package) and the operation (e.g. "get the children of the input node").
-2. Each implementation of [`IDependenciesGraphActionHandler`][IDependenciesGraphActionHandler] that can handle the request is asked to do so.
-3. We retrieve the current [`DependenciesSnapshot`][DependenciesSnapshot] for the project as well as the [`IDependency`][IDependency] for the input node (via [`IAggregateDependenciesSnapshotProvider`][IAggregateDependenciesSnapshotProvider]/[`DependenciesSnapshotProvider`][DependenciesSnapshotProvider]).
-4. We find the first [`IDependenciesGraphViewProvider`][IDependenciesGraphViewProvider] that supports the given [`IDependency`][IDependency] and ask it to build up the corresponding parts of the graph.
-5. The [`IDependenciesGraphViewProvider`][IDependenciesGraphViewProvider] decides what nodes to add to the graph, and calls [`IDependenciesGraphBuilder`][IDependenciesGraphBuilder]`.AddGraphNode` (implemented by [`DependenciesGraphProvider`][DependenciesGraphProvider]) to handle the actual mechanics.

-### Connecting `GraphNode`s to `IProjectTree` nodes

-CPS and the core graph logic automatically create `GraphNode`s for `IProjectTree` nodes marked with the `ProjectTreeFlags.Common.ResolvedReference` flag.
-For example, we will create an `IProjectTree` for a top-level NuGet package and an associated `GraphNode` will be generated automatically.
-We will later see this `GraphNode` as an input node in an `IGraphContext` and create and link new `GraphNode`s for its transitive dependencies.

-While we don't need to create these top-level `GraphNode`s we do sometimes need to adjust their properties.

-### Tracking changes to the graph

-Changes to the dependencies may require that we update the graph nodes already produced.
-The [`DependenciesGraphChangeTracker`][DependenciesGraphChangeTracker] holds weak references to all the graphs that may need to be updated due to dependency changes, and subscribes to the [`IAggregateDependenciesSnapshotProvider`][IAggregateDependenciesSnapshotProvider]`.SnapshotChanged` event.

-Whenever this event fires we find the corresponding [`IDependency`][IDependency], find the [`IDependenciesGraphViewProvider`][IDependenciesGraphViewProvider] that supports it, and delegate to the provider's `ApplyChanges` method.
-This generates lists of graph nodes to add and remove based on the current graph contents and the current project snapshot contents.
-The [`IDependenciesGraphBuilder`][IDependenciesGraphBuilder] is then called to handle the actual additions and removals.

-### Identifiers

-Each `GraphNode` must have a unique ID of type `Microsoft.VisualStudio.GraphModel.GraphNodeId`.

-`GraphNodeId` is a recursive type, meaning an instance may be comprised of several partial `GraphNodeId` objects.
-This composition is performed by `GraphNodeId.GetNested`.

-As mentioned earlier, `GraphNode`s are automatically created for `IProjectTree` nodes marked with the `ProjectTreeFlags.Common.ResolvedReference` flag.
-These graph nodes are created with IDs comprising two sub-IDs:

-1. `Assembly` which identifies the project (a `Uri` of full path to the containing project file)
-2. `File` which identifies the graph node within that project (a `Uri` modelling something unique about that node)
-   - For top level dependency nodes, this is the numeric ID assigned to the node as a string prefixed with `>` (e.g. `>56`)
-   - For child nodes (created lazily when the user expands top level nodes), this is the composite [`IDependency.Id`][IDependency] discussed above (e.g. `netstandard2.0/nugetdependency/newtonsoft.json`)

-If a project is renamed, the `Assembly` URI of graph nodes within that project are automatically updated to reflect the new project path.

 ## Extensibility Model

 Project flavors can extend the Dependencies node with additional sub-trees.
 To do so: